framasoft/mobilizon/support/guides/contributing.md

 #### Git commit messages

-* Limit the first line to 72 characters or less, referencing relevant issue numbers
+* Limit the first line to 72 characters or less, referencing relevant issue numbers.
-* Be as descriptive as you want after the first line
+* Be as descriptive as you want after the first line.
-* Consider starting the commit message with an applicable emoji (see Issue & Commit Categories below)
+* Consider starting the commit message with an applicable emoji (see Issue & Commit Categories below).

 #### Merge requests

 * Follow [the code styleguides](styleguide.html).
-* Document new code based on [the documentation styleguide](https://hexdocs.pm/elixir/writing-documentation.html)
+* Document new code based on [the documentation styleguide](https://hexdocs.pm/elixir/writing-documentation.html).
 * Each merge request should implement ONE feature or bugfix.
 If you want to add or fix more than one thing, submit more than one merge request.
-* Fill in the merge request template below
+* Fill in the merge request template below.
-* Include relevant issue number(s) in the merge request title
+* Include relevant issue number(s) in the merge request title.
 * Include screenshots or animated GIFs in your merge request whenever possible.
-* End all files with a newline
+* End all files with a newline.

 #### Template for merge requests